FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 ```
-captureHardware("Microsoft Wired Keyboard 600", "\n", "showHardwareBuffer()");
+captureHardware("Microsoft Wired Keyboard 600", "n", "showHardwareBuffer()");

 showHardwareBuffer()
 ```

-In the above example,  \"Microsoft Wired Keyboard 600\" is the name of the device, \"\\n\" is the delimiter character used to recognise end of input, and the final argument is the callback to be used.
-In this case, the callback gets the contents of the buffer for the device using the specified API call \'getHardwareBufferContents()\' and shows it as a toast.
+In the above example,  "Microsoft Wired Keyboard 600" is the name of the device, "n" is the delimiter character used to recognise end of input, and the final argument is the callback to be used.
+In this case, the callback gets the contents of the buffer for the device using the specified API call 'getHardwareBufferContents()' and shows it as a toast.

 There are also two related API calls which help with discovering